ccorcos/tuple-database/README.md

 setPerson(db, { id: 1, first: 'Chet', last: 'Corcos', age: 29 })
 ```

-This `transactional` abstraction is a more explicit alternative to the `.index()` API.
-I'm not entirely sure which I like more just yet, but I'm learning towards `transactional` as a better way to go.

 Last but not least, queries are also reactive based on the prefix for the `gt/lt` arguments.

 ```ts